0xPolygonMiden/miden-vm/miden/README.md

 make exec
 ```

-This will place `miden` executable in the `./target/optimized` directory.
+This will place `miden-vm` executable in the `./target/optimized` directory.

 By default, the executable will be compiled in the multi-threaded mode.
 If you would like to enable single-threaded proof generation, you can compile Miden VM using the following command: